Doctoral program committee

 Committee members may call a meeting of the full committee at any time to discuss the student's progress.

 The doctoral program committee is composed of a minimum of four members of MU Graduate Faculty.
 The committee must include at least three members from the student's home academic program and one outside member from a different academic program at MU.
 At least two of the doctoral committee members, including the student's adviser, must be MU doctoral faculty.
+For lists of faculty with graduate and doctoral status, refer to the appropriate department/program in the MU Catalog.

 Additional committee members with specialized expertise who do not meet the criteria for MU graduate faculty or doctoral faculty may serve on a doctoral committee as a fifth or sixth member with special permission of the vice provost/dean of the Graduate School.